AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 ## Microbatching and aggregation policy

-Before diving into specific information per destination type, it is important to understand the concepts of microbatching and aggregation policy for streaming destinations.
+Before diving into specific information per destination type, it is important to understand the concepts of microbatching and aggregation policy for *streaming destinations*.

 Experience Platform destinations export data to API-based integrations as HTTPS calls.
 Once the destinations service is notified by other upstream services that profiles have been updated as a result of batch ingestion, batch segmentation, streaming segmentation or identity graph changes, data is exported and sent to streaming destinations.